reTHINK-project/w3c/CGCharter.md

 * a new decentralized services paradigm called Hyperlinked Entities (Hyperties) that are designed according to Decentralized Communication principles following Microservices architectural pattern.
 Hyperties are independently deployable components that are dynamically instantiated in Web runtimes, as required by Web Applications.

+* a global hierarchical registry mechanism that is scalable to support dynamic endpoint descovery, supporting mobility and Identity Provider independance.

 Deliverables
 ------------

 ### Specifications

 The specification of Decentralized Communications Framework are provided in [this](https://github.com/reTHINK-project/specs) Github repository.
-A first version is currently provided as output of reTHINK Project.
+A first version is currently provided as output of the reTHINK Project.

 It is planned to produce during the first half of 2017, the specifications to extend the Open Web Platform in order to support the execution and deployment of Decentralized Communication services.